gingerbreadmat/aws-secret-sync/README.md

 ## Day-to-Day Usage

-Tagging a secret in the management account is how you control where it gets synced.
-The logic is determined by a combination of four possible tags.
+Tagging a secret in the management account is how you control where it gets synced and deleted.
+The logic is determined by a combination of six possible tags.

 ### Tagging Rules

+#### Sync Operations

 1.  **Build a "Sync" list:**
     *   `SecretSync-SyncDestinationGroup`: Syncs the secret to all accounts in this group from your config file.